VMware vSphere APIs: Array Integration (VAAI)

 When ATS was introduced for maintaining heartbeat “liveness” in vSphere 5.5U2, some issues arose.
 Some storage arrays returned ATS miscompares when the array was overloaded.
 In another scenario, reservations on the LUN on which the VMFS resided also caused ATS miscompares.
 In another case, the ATS “set” was correctly written to disk, but the array still returned a miscompare.

 But it wasn’t all array related issues.
 Situations arose where VMFS also detected an ATS miscompare incorrectly.
-In this case, a heartbeat I/O (1) got timed-out and VMFS aborted that I/O, but before aborting the I/O, the I/O (ATS “set”) actually made it to the disk.
-VMFS next re-tried the ATS using the original “test-image” in step (1) since the previous one was aborted, and the assumption was that the ATS didn’t make it to the disk.
-Since the ATS “set” made it to the disk before the abort, the ATS “test” meant that the in-memory and on-disk images no longer matched, so the array returned “ATS miscompare”.
+In this case, a heartbeat I/O (1) got timed-out and VMFS canceled that I/O, but before canceling the I/O, the I/O (ATS “set”) actually made it to the disk.
+VMFS next re-tried the ATS using the original “test-image” in step (1) since the previous one was canceled, and the assumption was that the ATS didn’t make it to the disk.
+Since the ATS “set” made it to the disk before the cancel, the ATS “test” meant that the in-memory and on-disk images no longer matched, so the array returned “ATS miscompare”.

-When an ATS miscompare is received, all outstanding IO is aborted.
+When an ATS miscompare is received, all outstanding IO is canceled.
 This led to additional stress and load being placed on the storage arrays and degraded performance.

 XCOPY (Extended Copy)